feathers-plus/generator-feathers-plus/docs/database-maintainers.md

 The generator is installed with `npm install --global @feathers-x/cli`.
 Than notably installs the @feathers-plus/graphql adapter as a dependency.

-It also installs @feathers-x/generator-feathers-plus which contains the actual yeoman generators in `generator-feathers-plus/generators`.
+It also installs @feathers-x/generator-feathers-plus which contains the actual yeoman generators, which reside in `generator-feathers-plus/generators`.
-`feathers-plus generate service` will run the generator in `generator-feathers-plus/generators/service`.
+`feathers-plus generate service`, for example, will run the generator in `generator-feathers-plus/generators/service`.

 BTW this service generator will internally call the connection generator.
-The other such case is the authentication generator which will call the service generator (which calls the connention one).
+The authentication generator similarly calls the service generator (which then calls the connection one).

-Typically each yeoman generator stands alone.
+Usually a normal yeoman generator stands alone.
 It gets responses to its prompts and it generates its own code without reference to other generators.

 Our generators are inter-related, they share code, and we want to regenerate the entire app.